Cozy Peach Kitchen

 Labeled ingredients used to make banana muffins.

 • Bananas: For best results, use very ripe bananas.
 The banana skin should be turning brown or at least heavily speckled.
+One cup of mashed banana is equal to two large bananas or three medium bananas.

 • Flax egg: This is 1 tablespoon ground flax seed with 3 tablespoons water.
 You can also use chia seeds in place of flaxseed.